neeraj-r-rugi/Argument-Parser-For-C/README.md

     add_argument(table, "--timeout", NULL, ARGUMENT_TYPE_FLOAT,                            "Timeout in seconds");
     add_argument(table, "--val",     NULL, ARGUMENT_TYPE_INTEGER | ARGUMENT_TYPE_MULTIPLE, "One or more integer values");

+    //Error handling can be done by checking the return value of parse_all_arguments and the out_error code,
+    //but with ARGUMENT_PARSER_EXIT_ON_ERROR defined,
-    parse_all_arguments(table, argc, argv, NULL);
+    //the parser will exit on error, so we can ignore the return value here. parse_all_arguments(table, argc, argv, NULL);

     // Default values are passed directly into the getter — no is_present check needed